 - Safe to use.

-Often, orthodontists instruct patients on using dental floss to clean between their teeth and brackets.
+Often, orthodontists instruct patients to use dental floss to clean between their teeth and brackets.
 It can be a complicated process that many patients won’t give a second thought about when they leave the orthodontist’s office.

 IDBs offer all of the same advantages along with the simplicity of use.
 Patients with dexterity issues have a greater appreciation for this appliance because there are variations of the brush with a long, bent handle.

 More Ways to Keep Your Mouth Healthy

 Braces offer so many benefits and provide patients with beautiful smiles!
 However, braces also require proper care and responsibility.
-To ensure you have the best orthodontic experience, follow these guidelines:
+To ensure you have the best Sacramento orthodontic experience, follow these guidelines:

 - Avoid chewy, crunchy, sticky, and hard food.